sharc-lab/hlsfactory-artifact-eval/README.md

 These scripts assume that the datasets have been generated or obtained and are located in the local `./datasets` directory (or the directory specified in the `.env` file).
 If the datasets are not found, the scripts will raise an error.
 Please ensure that the required datasets for a specific case study have been generated or obtained before running the corresponding case study analysis script.

 These should be relatively quick to run compared to run, ideally less than 2 minutes total and don't require any additional significant disk space.

+## Results and Figures

+After running the case study analysis scripts, users can find the generated figures and numerical results in the local `./figures` and `./results` directories, respectively.
+The figures are the more important output since most of the case studies are visualizations of the HLSFactory data for different possible real-world applications.
+Please feel free to cross-reference the figures with the paper.
+The results directory contains tables and aggregations of numerical results that are used to generate the figures and can be used for quick analysis with other software tools.

+In theory, assuming the vendor tools are deterministic and we seed any code that uses a random library, the figures should be identical to the ones in the paper.
+In practice, this is not 100% possible.
+We attempt to seed all code depending on random generation (e.g., `scikit-learn`'s preprocessing), but there are cases where it is not possible to seed the code (e.g., `pacmap`'s dimensionality reduction).
+With pre-generated datasets, the results should be identical or very close to the results in the paper.
+However, when generating datasets from scratch using vendor tools, we have not assessed how deterministic the tool outputs are.